Fiori-Tracker/fioritracker.github.io/1909SPS06/general/role-assignment.md

 |Managed systems - setup|   X   |    X    |     X      |                         |       |          |                  |
 |Info records - editor  |   X   |         |     X      |                         |       |          |                  |
 --->

+Roles are prepared with catalogs with separation of Target Mappings and Tiles

+The catalog with Tiles only: ZC_FT_TILES - contains all Tiles definitions for all Fiori Tracker applications.

+The catalogs with Targets only: ZC_FT_BASIS, ZC_FT_FIORIDEV, ZC_FT_FUNCTIONAL_APP_EXPERT, ZC_FT_PMO, ZC_FT_TESTER, ZC_FT_SUPPORT_EXPERT contain Target definitions only for respective project roles.